 Bancone is Italian for counter – a fact which, admittedly, is going to be of limited use to you next time you’re in Rome, but is going to be very handy next time you find yourself in Central London.

 Ever since food critic Grace Dent christened the place “casually orgasmic”, Bancone in Covent Garden has enjoyed the kinds of queues Supreme can only dream of.
-Now it’s got a shiny Michelin Bib Gourmand to call its own, and a second, bigger branch, Bancone Soho, in Golden Square.
+Now it’s got a shiny Michelin Bib Gourmand to call its own, and two follow-up branches in Bancone Soho and Bancone Borough Yards.
 Why?

 London’s unslakable appetite for authentic, fresh Italian pasta shows no sign of abating, and the city’s now awash with places dutifully rolling out their dough each morning, just like nonna used to make.
 So what is Bancone doing differently?
 Well, nothing really.
 It’s just really, really good.

 The thin sleeve of a space – fitted out with enough industrial elements to feel like a laboratory exclusively devoted to churning out some of London’s best pasta – is just off Trafalgar Square.
 It’s the perfect go-to when you’ve spent an hour ambling round The National Gallery, been mooching around Covent Garden, or have recently discovered your train home from Charing Cross has been cancelled.
 Along the gangway there are booths and tables for two with high stools – highly serviceable for a catch-up with a friend, or casual date territory – but the primo seats are up at the bancone itself, overlooking the team of chefs sloshing doughy fronds into bubbling pans, before dousing them liberally with several kinds of butter.